 If you’re already a CNA and considering a career change, a CNA to LPN bridge program online can be your best bet.
 CNAs already have a great deal of basic nursing and patient-care expertise, and that means they are ready to move into an LPN program that will build on their skills and knowledge.
 Even better news is that the CNA to LPN programs can be taken as an online/hybrid option, which frees precious time for those who are actively working in the field and have other responsibilities to juggle in addition to their work and education.
 If you’re ready to advance your career and become a nurse, this guide will help you understand the basics of online nursing programs—specifically CNA to LPN bridge programs online.
-Let’s take a look at what to expect.
+Let’s take a look at what to expect, as well as some of the top schools out there for the online CNA to LPN.

 Best Online Nursing Programs to Go from CNA to LPN in 2022